Why is the kitchen the heart of a home?

 What do you want in a kitchen?

-It’s a modern phenomenon that on buying a new house, people may have a kitchen refit even if the room is perfectly functional.
-This obviously depends on budgets and circumstances, but the fact remains that it’s clearly important for us to have a kitchen that is exactly what we want.
-Perhaps because we spend so much time in this room, making it the heart of a home.
-Obviously, what we want in a kitchen is subjective, but we’ve noticed common factors over the years.
+It’s a modern phenomenon that when buying a new house, people may have a kitchen refit even if the room is perfectly functional.
+This depends on budgets and circumstances, but the fact remains that we need to have a kitchen that is exactly what we want.
+Perhaps because we spend so much time in this room, making it the heart of the home.
+What we want in a kitchen is subjective, but we’ve noticed common factors over the years.
 And they’re all tied into how the kitchen makes us feel.

 Functional